YuriStratulat/Yuri-Stratulat/automation/testplan-automation.md

 # Task 2

 ## 1. Intro Tutorial
-*As a user I would like to know more about the app, an info tutorial should be displayed at the start up of the app*
+*As a user I would like to know more about the product, an info tutorial should be displayed at the start up of the app*
 ### Acceptance criteria
 * User will see intro tutorial after opening the app for the first time (no cache);
 * User can swipe only left/right to see more info about the intro;